-Moeller technique: Full, Tap, Down and Up Stroke
+Moeller technique: Full, Tap, Down and Up Strokes

 Full Stroke - Accented stroke that comes before another accented stroke.

 In a Full Stroke the drum stick head starts and ends in up position and the movement is determined by the wrist; just after the stroke, hand and fingers simply have to follow the drum stick natural bounce, until they reach the initial position.
 You don't have to lift the stick up, just have to pull it down, as if it were a ball, and take the maximum advantage of the bouncing on the drumhead.
 The drum stick fulcrum must be held by thumb and medium finger, with a tight and relaxed grip.
 The drum sticks stops in up position, so a Full Stroke can only be followed by another Full Stroke or by a Down Stroke.

 Tap Stroke - Unaccented stroke that comes before another unaccented stroke.

 In a Tap Stroke the drum stick tip starts and ends in down position, with a light movement of the wrist; also in this case, hand and fingers, just after the stroke, must follow the natural bounce of the stick and reach for the initial position.
 The drum stick stops in down position, so a Tap Stroke can only be followed by another Tap Stroke or by an Up Stroke.
 Unaccented Tap Strokes and Up Strokes are also called "Ghost notes", meaning the almost imperceptible strokes that link one accented stroke to another.

 Down Stroke - Accented stroke that comes before an unaccented stroke.